4-co/imdb/README.md

 ```

-## Create Cosmos DB Server, Database and Collection and load the IMDb sample data
+## Create Cosmos DB Server, Database and Container and load the IMDb sample data

 This takes several minutes to run